 Sweet Potato Shepherd’s Pie is a delicious dish made with a mixture of ground beef and lamb, onions, mushrooms, peas, and an herby, gravy-like broth, all topped with creamy mashed sweet potatoes.
 This shepherd's pie with sweet potato topping the perfect comfort meal, and is super easy to make!

 First, What Is Shepherd’s Pie (aka Shephard’s Pie)

-Traditional shepherd's pie is made with a mixture of lamb and veggies, is covered in a flavorful gravy sauce, and uses white potatoes as its creamy topping.
+Traditional shepherd's pie is made with a mixture of lamb and veggies.
+It's covered in a flavorful gravy sauce and uses white potatoes as its creamy topping.
 It’s sometimes confused with another dish called cottage pie, which uses all beef.
 Shepherd’s pie and cottage pie are essentially the same, except for the meat that is used.

-This version of Shepherd’s Pie uses a mixture of lamb and beef, and subs out the white potatoes for sweet potatoes for a delicious take on a timeless classic.
+This Shepherd’s Pie recipe uses a mixture of lamb and beef, and subs out the white potatoes for sweet potatoes for a delicious take on a timeless classic.
 It's a great make-ahead meal, is freezer friendly, and is definitely a crowd-pleaser (at least in my family!)

 Why You’ll Love This Sweet Potato Shepherd’s Pie